evturn/rxjs-md/markdown/aggregate-operators.md

 ### `scan`

+The `scan` operator acts like `reduce` but emits each intermediate result allowing us to aggregate sequences that take a long time to complete or are infinite.

-The problem with logging the average of an infinite sequence in real time is that the sequence never ends.
+`scan` solves the problem of logging data from an infinite sequence in real time.
 An aggregate operator like `reduce` will never call its Observers’ `onNext` operator.

-The `scan` operator acts like `reduce` but emits each intermediate result allowing us to aggregate sequences that take a long time to complete or are infinite.

 ```javascript
 const initialValue = { sum: 0, count: 0 };